kdschlosser/libopenzwave/docs/modules.rst

 .. toctree::
     :maxdepth: 1

     The API.
-Map a ZWave Network in python objects. <openzwave/index>
+Map a ZWave Network in python objects. <libopenzwave/index>
-    The low level connector to OpenZWave. <libopenzwave/index>
+    The low level connector to OpenZWave. <_libopenzwave/index>
-    Scripts and device configuration files. <python_openzwave/index>